saingersoll/tropic-thunder/README.md

 Group 5 Project Repo

 Raw Data Distribution
-Annie 1-4
+First 4 Rivers

-Brianna 5-8
+Navigate in taylor terminal to /courses/EDS214/group_project/tropic-thunder-data

-Maxwell 9-12
+The code to read in data is as follows library(tidyverse) RS_data <- read_csv("/courses/EDS214/group_project/tropic-thunder-data/Raw-Data/RioEspirituSanto.csv")

-Sofia 13-16
+this pathway may be stored as a variable and called to action when reading in files by using read_csv(file.path(var-name, fsep = file-name.csv))

-Each individual is assigned 4 raw data sets to tidy tidying steps include: snake_case, timeline/sampling averaging, lubridate, INCLUDE OTHER ACTIONS HERE the cleaned data for each are stored and saved as files
+Each individual is assigned raw data sets to tidy tidying steps include: snake_case, timeline/sampling averaging, lubridate, INCLUDE OTHER ACTIONS HERE the cleaned data for each are stored and saved as files